 Sunday is salad making day.
 I try to make two or three ahead of time and use them for meals up to mid-week and in lunches – rolls, pita pockets or on their own.
 Here’s a few of my favourites adapted over the years:

 Brown rice salad – Cook a cup of brown rice until water is absorbed.
 Roast some pumpkin and sunflower seeds and set aside.
 Mix lemon juice, soy sauce, crushed clove garlic and 1/4 cup olive oil in a container and shake.
 Put the rice in a bowl and let it cool.
-Add some chopped spring onion, red pepper, cashew nuts, cranberries and parley.
+Add some chopped spring onion, red pepper, cashew nuts, cranberries and parsley.
 Pour over the dressing and mix through.

 Beetroot salad – Grate a small beetroot and a carrot.
 Prepare a cup of bulgur wheat and let it stand.
 Once cool, mix wheat through vegetables with a fork.
 Mix a couple of tablespoons of olive oil with some chopped parley and lemon juice.
 Mix dressing though vegetables.
 Great in pita pockets.